jbryan1112/jbryan1112.github.io/_posts/2018-05-11-Dancing-with-WEBGL.md

 requestAnimationFrame(update);
 ```

-The above is a simple example of what WebGL can do for your next web project.
-Here is a more complex example.
+*The above is a simple example of what WebGL can do for your next web project.
+Below is a more complex example exemplifying the limitless power of using WebGL in web projects.*

 <script src="https://threejs.org/build/three.js"></script>
 <script src="https://threejs.org/examples/js/libs/dat.gui.min.js"></script>